neo4j-partners/hands-on-lab-neo4j-and-azure/Lab_9_Advanced_Agents/README.md

 **Text2Cypher queries:**
 - "Which company faces the most risk factors?"
-- "What products does NVIDIA Corporation mention?"
+- "What products does NVIDIA mention?"
-- "How many risk factors does Apple Inc. face?"
+- "How many risk factors does Apple face?"

 ## Next Steps